Jacksonville Zoo and Gardens: Range of the Jaguar

-In Spring of 2004, Range of the Jaguar as we know it today opened to the general public.
+In the spring of 2004, Range of the Jaguar opened to the general public.
 This Central and South American-themed attraction, the zoo’s largest at the time it opened, includes a diverse variety of species from the jaguar’s extraordinary natural habitat of the Americas.

 To the benefit of the attraction’s development, the money that went into the funding of this expansion came largely from the [then] Mayor John Delaney (Florida politician)’s Better Jacksonville Plan referendum, which passed in September 2000.

 Following its opening year, the attraction won the 2005 AZA exhibit of the year award.
 Nowadays, the exhibit is most notable for featuring one of the largest jaguar habitats in North America, which includes a large pool complete with underwater viewing.
 Currently, two jaguars call the Jacksonville Zoo home; a male named Harry (born at the zoo in 2009), and a female named Babette.

 Both jaguars are the parents of Banks, a male cub that was born at the zoo on April 7, 2023, before moving to the Cameron Park Zoo in February 2025.
 Prior to Banks’ birth, the zoo’s previous jaguar cub, a male named Khan (named for the Jacksonville Jaguars owner Shad Khan) was then their latest attempt at breeding these big cats.
 Khan was born on July 18, 2013, to parents Zassi and Tuco (both parents have since died), and now lives at the Brevard Zoo.

 Adjacent to the jaguars, the indoor Lost Temple provides an air-conditioned setting to view the wide diversity of life from the Neotropics, which includes an assortment of reptiles and amphibians native to that part of the world.

-Heading outdoors from the temple, the nearby River’s Edge highlights a mixed-species setting featuring giant anteaters, a capybara, and various primates.
+Heading outdoors from the temple, the nearby River’s Edge highlights a mixed-species setting featuring giant anteaters and various primates.
 Rounding out the exhibits in this complex, the Emerald Forest Aviary (a 7,700 sq ft. walkthrough exhibit) allows visitors to walk beside a multitude of Neotropical fauna.
 Alongside the over 100 free-flying birds, this is where you can find the zoo’s giant otters, which are kept in a separate enclosure away from the birds.

-Outside of the aviary’s exit, a separate habitat dedicated to the zoo’s charismatic American flamingos serve as a transition between here and the nearby Trout River Plaza.
+Outside of the aviary’s exit, a separate habitat dedicated to the zoo’s charismatic American flamingos serves as a transition between here and the nearby Trout River Plaza.